alanhe421/vsc-extension-gitlink/README.md

 - Automatically detects if the project uses a supported Git hosting platform when loading, and prompts the user if not
 - Supports custom Git hosting platforms and URL templates

-## Usage

-1. Open a Git repository project in VS Code
-2. Open a file in the editor or select a file in the explorer
-3. Right-click and select "Open in GitHub" to open in the browser, or select "Copy GitHub Link" to copy the link
-4. If you choose to open, your default browser will open the file's page on the Git hosting platform
-5. If you choose to copy, the link will be copied to your clipboard for use elsewhere

 ## Extension Settings

 This extension provides the following settings: